exposit/pythia-oracle/HELP.md

 "Chaotic" will pick at random.
 "Same Old" weights towards the middle, and the other options tend towards more positive results or more negative results, depending on which you choose.

 The "Chaos Oracle" returns a response weighted heavily towards random events and qualifiers.
-Use it when you want lots of information quickly.
+Use it when you want lots of information quickly -- or want there to be lots of excitement, mixed victories, and sudden reversals in your characters' lives.

 >__*is my hero tied up?*__<br>
 > *[Chaos 11] Yes, and, but*<br>